a-t-em/Kaggle-Titanic-Competition/README.md

-# Kaggle-titanic-competition
-My submissions for the Kaggle titanic competition
+My submissions for Kaggle competitions.